The harmful effects of social judgment against singles

 In the English language, the word “spinster” (equivalent to “spinster”) appeared in the late Middle Ages to designate women who weaved wool as a profession.
 Most of them were not married.
 It was easier for them to get this so-called inferior work, as the most sought-after jobs were usually reserved for married women—who, with their husbands, were able to buy the materials needed for more respected jobs.

-Single men, on the other hand, are called “bachelors” in English, often portrayed as funny, potentially charming (if not disreputable), carefree and living the best of their lives – positive traits that go back to the Canterbury Talesby Geoffrey Chaucer, late 14th century.
+Single men, on the other hand, are referred to in English as “bachelors”, often portrayed as funny, potentially charming (if not disreputable), carefree and living the best of their lives – positive traits that can be traced back to Geoffrey Chaucer’s Canterbury Tales, of the late 14th century.

-“Spinster” has gained negative connotations over time, disparaging single (and young) women in popular culture, such as in the film and book.
-Bridget Jones’s Diary (The title character is in her early 30s and has a steady job in London, but worries about her spinster status.)
+“Spinster” has gained negative connotations over time, disparaging single (and young) women in popular culture, such as in the film and book Bridget Jones’s Diary (the title character is in her early 30s and has a job. stable in London, but worries about her spinster status).

 “According to conventional wisdom—which is neither wise nor accurate—women worry more about marriage than men,” says DePaulo.
 “That’s why I think single women are more often subjected to annoying questions like ‘are you dating?'”